 It may be helpful to look at the materials in your current course via Display Course Menu in a Window to start planning your Ultra course.

 In the top right-hand corner of the course/organisation menu click on the folder icon “display course menu in a window”.
 This will open a new window with the whole course menu laid out in a tree chart.
 You can click on the plus or minus icons on each folder to open or collapse it.

 Rationalise your current content

-This could be a good opportunity to consider the content of your current Organisation.
-Think about what student require from the organisation and resist the temptation of overload the space with unnecessary information.
+This could be a good opportunity to consider the content of your current course.
+Think about what student require from the course and resist the temptation of overload the space with unnecessary information.

 Move archived materials to OneDrive or Teams

-Do not use your Organisation as a depository or storage space for archived materials.
+Do not use your Blackboard courses as a depository or storage space for archived materials.
 Move materials that are kept for staff to access to another shared staff space such as a Shared Drive or Teams.

 It may be reassuring to know that once your materials have been upload, created or copied it is very easy to move materials around in the content area and make other organisational or design changes.

 Making content visible to students